 Further, Faculty Explorers Club is engaged in various types of activities; outings, tree planting campaigns, field visits and public educational and awareness programmes on the conservation of flora and fauna.
 This society provides an opportunity for bird watching and studying of flora and fauna in this particular area.

 Bus Service

 Buses between Kumbalgama and Balangoda pass the main university entrance.
 Buses on the Colombo-Badulla road pass the Pambahinna junction frequently.
-CTB busses start for Colombo from the campus every morning at 4.
-45 am, 10.
-00 am and 2.
-00 pm.
+Direct CTB busses starts from the campus premises as per the table.